l7mp/learning-go/99-labs/01-setup/README.md

 > ```

 You can test *all* your solutions from the main directory by issuing `make test`.
 Currently only the first test will succeed: at the end of the course you should have *all the tests* pass.

+## Labs

+Later we will go through all the labs in `99-labs/` and solve each task.
+We provide an experimental continuous integration test suite that can be used to test your lab solutions.
+The CI tests will deploy the lab applications into a real Kubernetes cluster and check that your code behaves the expected way.

+To run the CI tests locally, first make sure to store student ID in `STUDENT_ID` and then issue:

+> ``` shell
+> make ci-test
+> ```

+This will run the homework tests and the lab tests.
+If all goes well, you should see all tests to pass.

+> [!NOTE] The CI tests are experimental: they pass in our tests, may not pass in yours.
+If the CI tests fail, that may not necessarily mean there a problem with your code.
+If you suspect the tests are wrong, please file an GitHub issue and copy-paste the tests logs, we will try to investigate.

+This repo is set up to automatically run the test suite at GitHub and report the result in a small status check: a green check mark if all tests (homework+labs) pass, a little red cross if not.
+This requires your student if in `STUDENT_ID`: make sure to commit and push it.

 <!-- Local Variables: -->
 <!-- mode: markdown; coding: utf-8 -->